 Crocs Women’s Malindi Flat Slingback

-I know what you are thinking, an umbrella is a luxury when you travel and takes up valuable space.
+I know what you are thinking: an umbrella is a luxury when you travel, and it takes up valuable space.
 But it’s one of the pieces of travel gear that I ALWAYS pack.
-An umbrella is actually probably useless in a huge downpour in Vietnam – however for small showers it’s great when you travel.
-I love the travel size ones as they are the size of a eyeglass case and take up very little room and come in really handy if it’s raining.
+An umbrella is actually probably useless in a huge downpour in Vietnam – however, for small showers, it’s great when you travel.
+I love the travel-size ones as they are the size of an eyeglass case, take up very little room, and come in really handy if it’s raining.
 In addition, umbrellas aren’t just for rain!
-They are also great for really hot environments to keep the direct sun off of you too!
+They are also great for really hot environments to keep the direct sun off of you!

 Raines Umbrella Micro Mini (Color/pattern May Vary)